BhaskarDev1008/CodeTantra_Material/README.md

 - **Clear Text at Cursor:** The script allows users to clear text at the current cursor position by positioning the mouse cursor over the desired text and executing the script.

 - **Automated Text Input:** Text from a specified file can be automatically inputted into the active text editor or application, character by character.
+The script pauses when encountering "\" characters in the input file, requiring the user to press Enter first to clear the text then again press Enter to resume inputting text.

 ### How to Use: